Designed Exclusively for APT guests

-Venture into the Wilinggin King Leopold Range Conservation Park, then travel along the Gibb River Road to Derby, stopping at the Mowanjum Art and Culture Centre along the way.
+Venture into the Wunaamin Range Conservation Park, then travel along the Gibb River Road to Derby, stopping at the Mowanjum Art and Culture Centre along the way.
 Stop by the Boab Prison Tree before arriving back in Broome later this afternoon.

-Stay: Broome, Cable Beach Club Resort and SpaDaily :
+Stay: Broome, Oaks Cable Beach Resort or similarDaily :

-After a morning at leisure, be transferred to your expedition trip this afternoon.
+After breakfast, check out of your hotel and have free time before transferring to your expedition ship.
 A relaxed dinner this evening sets the tone for the next nine nights on board.